Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Numerical simulation

 Compared to the thresholds reported in the previous studies, for the (4.8.8) color code, we surpassed the thresholds of all previous studies \cite{landahl,graphmatching}.
-For the (6.6.6) color code, we achieved the threshold almost the same as the highest threshold of 0.37(1)\% \cite{PRXQuantum.2.020341}, among the previous studies that adopt the same noise model.
-Note that in Ref.~\cite{zhang2023facilitating}, a threshold of around 0.47\% was achieved, but Ref.~\cite{zhang2023facilitating} adopts a noise model that assumes fewer errors in state preparation and measurement than the noise model we adopt.
+For the (6.6.6) color code, we achieved the threshold that is the same within statistical errors as the highest threshold of 0.37(1)\% \cite{PRXQuantum.2.020341}, among the previous studies that adopt the same noise model.
+Note that in Ref.~\cite{zhang2023facilitating}, a cross threshold of around 0.47\% was achieved, but Ref.~\cite{zhang2023facilitating} adopts a noise model that assumes fewer errors in state preparation and measurement than the noise model we adopt.
+Ref.~\cite{lee2024color} obtained the cross threshold of around 0.46\%, but the obtained scaling threshold is around 0.32\%, which is lower than our value of 0.36\%.
 It should also be noted that a high threshold does not necessarily guarantee lower logical error rates far below the threshold, because the logical error rates are also influenced by the effective code distance.

+In terms of the effective code distance, the proposed method improves $\alpha$ in either case.
+Thereby, in both Figs.~\ref{fig:square_octagonal_error_rate} and \ref{fig:hexagonal_error_rate}, the logical error rates are almost one order of magnitude lower than those of the single ancilla method for the same code distances when the physical error rate is low, i.e., around $p=10^{-4}$.
+Nonetheless, when the number of available physical qubits is given, comparing logical error rates of each method for the same code distance is not always a fair comparison.
+For the range of code distances we used for the simulation, i.e., $d \in \{5,7,9\}$, the total number of data and ancilla qubits satisfies the following relationships: